What Are Your Responsibilities Surrounding Food Allergies?

 Managing Allergens In The Kitchen

 As well as following the legal requirement that you must be able to provide information regarding allergens in your product to customers, the management of allergens within the kitchen is also very important.

 It is important that you have a recipe for all dishes served and that these recipes are always followed.
 Ingredients must be properly stored in original packaging or in labelled containers, detailed information about recipes is required and you must always have processes in place to keep this information up to date.

 Some people are allergic to foods that are not included in the 14 ‘known allergens’ so having the recipe or ingredients list available is very important.

-Having separate preparation areas, tools and utensils is highly recommended.
-This helps to reduce the risk of cross contamination between foods.
+Having separate preparation areas, tools and utensils are highly recommended.
+This helps to reduce the risk of cross-contamination between foods.
 You must also manage the use of the tools and utensils effectively.
-For example, if you use designated chopping boards for the preparation of food within the allergen free area, how do you ensure that different allergens don’t cross contaminate on the same board?
+For example, if you use designated chopping boards for the preparation of food within the allergen-free area, how do you ensure that different allergens don’t cross contaminate on the same board?